 "Buy what you know"

 This is probably the second-most-famous four-word piece of investing advice.
-It comes from, or is at least most popularly attributed to, Peter Lynch's One Up on Wall Street.
-In a timeless article from several years ago, Jeff Fischer writes at great length about this phrase:
+This advice comes from, or is at least most popularly attributed to, Peter Lynch's One Up on Wall Street.
+In a timeless article published several years ago, Jeff Fischer wrote at great length about this phrase:

 [I]t is most often read to mean buy the brands that you know, buy the companies that make products that you like, and buy the company names that you always hear in daily life.

 Thank you, Jeff.
 "Buy what you know" may help new investors get comfortable with the process, but it simply won't help you pick particularly good stocks if you don't get into the valuation side of the equation.
-Plenty of people bought Krispy Kreme because they "knew it," and that was a disaster.
-Alternatively, in the late '90s, plenty bought Microsoft because they "knew it," but, because of the valuation back then, they haven't been well rewarded despite the accomplishments of the company in the interim.
-Plenty of other people have bought Starbucks because they knew it, and that's worked out fantastically.
-Simply put, acting on "buy what you know" doesn't lead you anywhere in particular.
+Plenty of people bought Ford

 "Buy low, sell high"

 We can all tell plenty of stories about someone selling a stock at a quick profit that seemed high but turned out to be several hundred or thousand percent below what they could have made by holding onto the stock.
-Tom Gardner frequently mentions Daktronics
+Tom Gardner frequently mentions Dell, Whole Foods, Sanderson Farms (Nasdaq: SAFM), and Websense (Nasdaq: WBSN) when confessing his own bad calls.
+Not to pick on Tom -- his results speak for themselves.
+But these were mistakes that came out of the "buy low, sell high" mold.

 "Buy an index fund"